 A push-pull pot is the same as a standard Volume or Tone control, but it has a switch built into it.
 You activate the switch by pulling the shaft of the pot out or pushing it in.

-For the DiMarzio Fast Track 1 coil splitting, the Red and Black wires go to one of the coils, while the White and Green wires go to the other.
+When coil-splitting a Fast Track 1, the Red and Black wires go to one of the coils, while the White and Green wires go to the other.
 The Bare wire is a shield wire that always connects to Ground.
 (Fig 1)

-We begin wiring the Fast Track 1 for standard use by soldering the Black and White wires together.
+We begin wiring the pickup for standard use by soldering the Black and White wires together.
 We then use the Red wire as the Hot, and the Green as the Ground.

 Next, we install the pickup into the guitar.
 For this article, we are going to wire it as if it is the only pickup, and we are only going to be concerned with the Volume control and the Output jack.
-If you need step-by-step instructions, please take a look at our article at humbuckersoup.com, on installing the Fast Track 1.
-(Fig 3)
+If you need step-by-step instructions, please take a look at our article on installing the Fast Track 1 (Fig 3).

 Splitting The Pickup